 By Michael Holland

 The parent tells their kid that as long as they are trying to do their best, that’s what really counts only to berate them when their grades aren’t up to snuff at the end of a semester.
-The boss says he believes in a healthy work-life tension and that family is the most important thing in life only to ask you why you didn’t respond to his emails and messages over the last several nights that were sent between 7:00 pm and midnight.
+The boss says he believes in a healthy work-life tension and that family is the most important thing in life only to ask you why you didn’t respond to his emails and messages over the last several nights that were sent after 7:00 pm.

 Here are 4 questions leaders should be asking themselves.

 What would a great leader do in this moment?

 Imagine framing your perspective with the lens of what great leaders would do in the situation in which you find yourself.
 The standard is raised immediately for the options available, the best actions to pursue, and the right words to use.
 Great leaders – who of course don’t think of themselves as great – constantly ask this question to push themselves beyond their limitations, biases and planning assumptions.

 What did I do today that 1) enabled my team to be better and 2) held back my team from doing better?

 Leaders touch everyone with their actions and in their conversations.
 Often, there are unintended consequences from what they do and say.
 Great leaders constantly review, assess and learn from what they do and say making adjustments along the way revealing their value of continual learning.

 If I could do one thing in the next 10 minutes, what would be the best thing to do?